charlax/entrepreneurship-resources/README.md

   - Clear Goals for Code Review
   - Notice when you're talking past each other
   - Pick the right tools

+### Experimentation

+- [Experiments at Airbnb](https://medium.com/airbnb-engineering/experiments-at-airbnb-e2db3abf39e7): a classic article about A/B testing
+  - The outside world often has a much larger effect on metrics than product changes do.
+  - How long do you need to run an experiment?

 ### Financing